segunfamisa/segunfamisa.github.io/_posts/2016-06-12-firebase-remote-config.md

 ![](/img/remote-config-conditions.png)

-You should note that there's a limit of 2000 parameters and up to 100 conditions.
+You should note that there's a limit of 2000 parameters and up to 100 conditions and parameter keys can be 256 characters long.

 ### Implement remote config on your app.
 To use the remote config library on your app, you need to get a remote config object